tharu280/Reflection-Agents-Tutorial-/README.md

 # 🪞 Reflection-Agents-Tutorial

-**Learn how to build a reflection-style AI agent that writes, critiques, and improves essays using Gemini.**
+**Learn how to build a reflection style AI agent that writes, critiques, and improves essays using Gemini.**

 ---

-## 🪞 Reflection Agents – Moving Beyond Single-Pass AI
+## 🪞 Reflection Agents , Moving Beyond Single-Pass AI

 ![Reflection Overview](./s1.png)

 Over the last couple of years, AI models haven’t just been getting *smarter* — they’ve been learning to work as part of larger, more intelligent systems.
 That’s where **Agentic Design Patterns** come in.

-Think of them as architectural blueprints — guiding how agents, tools, and workflows come together to build scalable, adaptive, and self-improving AI systems.
+Think of them as architectural blueprints ,guiding how agents, tools, and workflows come together to build scalable, adaptive, and self improving AI systems.
 If you’re getting into AI, this is a trend worth paying attention to.

 ---